Attach to process

 CLion provides a way to attach the debugger to both local and remote processes.

-In CLion, you can attach to a local process with GDB on Windows/Linux or GDB/LLDB on macOS/Linux for C/C++ applications.
-When applicable, other languages debuggers (e.g., Python debugger or Swift LLDB) can be used as well.
+For C/C++ applications, you can attach to a process with GDB or MSVC LLDB on Windows, LLDB on macOS, and both GDB and LLDB on Linux.
+When applicable, debuggers for other languages (for example, Python debugger) can be used as well.

-ptrace: Operation not permitted may appear upon your first attempt to attach to a local process.
-In this case, do one of the following:
+On Ubuntu and some other Linux distributions, you might get the ptrace: Operation not permitted error message upon the first attempt to attach to a process.
+Do one of the following:

 kernel.yama.ptrace_scope = 1to